openstack-archive/tripleo-specs/specs/stein/ripleo-routed-networks-templates.rst

 Refactored**

-The current isolated networking templates use parameters in nested stacks to define the IP information for each nework.
+The current isolated networking templates use parameters in nested stacks to define the IP information for each network.
 There is no room in the current schema to define multiple subnets per network, and no way to configure the routers for each network.
 These values are provided by single parameters.